 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Four Fixed-Dose, Double-Blind, Placebo-Controlled Trials
+Placebo) with Schizophrenia in Four Fixed-Dose, Double-Blind,

 |Total percentage of subjects with adverse event||70||75||68||69||63||60||63|

 |General disorders and administration site conditions|

 |Injection site reactions||2||0||4||6||9||7||10|

 |Upper respiratory tract infection||2||2||2||2||1||2||4|